The reason why people choose hardwood flooring is it’s durable and provides a rich classic look to the home.

 In a pinch, you can however use mineral substitutes like soap and water, turpentine, denatured alcohol, kerosene, and acetone.

-For using this great disinfectant to clean your engineered hardwood floors you can follow these guidelines:
+To use this great disinfectant to clean your engineered hardwood floors, you can follow these guidelines:

 - Add around 1/2 cup of vinegar to a gallon of lukewarm water